General Heathrow FAQs

 Answers to frequently asked questions about Heathrow Airport and our services.Expand all Collapse all

-For queries relating to travel post 29th March 2019, please select the links below which will direct you to the government website:
+For all other queries relating to travel after the United Kingdom exits the EU, please select the links below which will direct you to the government website:

 It may be because it's too early or too late; or it may be that the flight operator hasn't supplied any information yet.

 The flight information pages on this site show all flights due to arrive or depart at Heathrow in the next 12 hours.
 Flights remain in the list for about two hours after their arrival or departure.
 The boards in the airport carry the same information, subject to available screen space.